Wosk1947/ARtemis/README.md

 Huawei AR Engine must be installed on your device.
 It is a separate app that is being distributed through Huawei App Gallery.

-You can download an APK from downloads or download a source code, modify it and build it.
 In order to build a project you will need Unity 2017.4.4 with up-to-date Android SDK and JDK.
 Make sure you use Android 9.0 as target and minimum API level and also turn off Multithread Rendering.